jkmartindale/kb/dont-starve.md

 c_supergodmode(ThePlayer)
 ```

-Both God Mode and Super God Mode are toggled with those commands.
+Both God Mode and Super God Mode are toggled by their respective commands.
 While in either mode you can't change your stats.

 ### Move to player
 Using the `AllPlayers` index from `c_listAllPlayers()`: